jcjorel/clonesquad-ec2-pet-autoscaler/docs/SCALING.md

 # Static subfleet support

 CloneSquad can manage static subfleets of EC2 and RDS instances.
-This support is added to complement the cost reduction benefits of the auto-scaling feature.
+This support is added to complement the cost reduction benefits of the autoscaling feature.
 The static subfleets are a set of resources using the special tag `clonesquad:static-subfleet-name` that will be managed differently than ones not tagged this way.